thelondonsmiths/Solex_ser_recon_EN/README.md

 - xx_detransversaliumed.fits: image corrected for line defects
 - xx_clahe.fits: final image, with Contrast Limited Adaptive Histogram Equalization

-If the "Save CLAHE.png only" box is checked, then only the PNG image with Contrast Limited Adaptive Histogram Equalization will be saved.
+If the "Save clahe.png only" box is checked, then only the png image with Contrast Limited Adaptive Histogram Equalization will be saved.

 If the "Crop width square" box is checked, the width is cropped to be the same as the height, with the Sun centred.
-This feature is particularly helpful for stacking images (which typically require them all to be the same dimensions) and creating animations.
+This feature is particularly helpful for stacking images (which typically require them all to be the same dimensions) and creating animations and mosaics.
 The crop feature is really only useful for full disk images.

+If "Mirror X" is checked, the image is reversed after the geometric correction to compensate for scanning in the reverse direction.
+This applies to all files (png and fits).
+The choice of "Mirror X" is deliberately not remembered.

+The "Rotate png images" silder applies only to the final png output images.
+Rotation is counterclockwise in degrees (0, 90, 180, 270)

 If "Correct transversalium lines" is not checked, then the program makes no attempt to fix line defects.
 The function for fixing line defects works well if they are small and well-defined.
 Wide lines may require a more manual process.